Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 \subsubsection{Gradient in stellar metallicity}

-The discovery of member stars in the outskirts of observed UFDs raises an intriguing question: Is the metallicity gradient, where metal-poor stars are found farther from the center than metal-rich stars, also present in UFDs, similar to what is observed in more massive dwarf galaxies (e.g., \citealp{Harbeck2001, Kirby2011, Fu2024})? \citet{Chiti2021} proposed the presence of a metallicity gradient in Tucana II, noting the detection of distant stars with $\rm [Fe/H]\approx -3.02$ at distances greater than $\gtrsim 9r_{\rm h}$.
-Furthermore, \citet{Tarumi2021} demonstrated through simulations that metallicity gradient in a galaxy with a virial mass of $M_{\rm vir}=2.5\times10^8\msun$ at 3 Gyr can result from mergers between dwarf galaxies with different metallicities, where the metal-rich central galaxy stays intact and the metal-poor infalling galaxy is disrupted, spreading its stars to the outer regions.
+The discovery of member stars in the outskirts of observed UFDs raises an intriguing question: Is the metallicity gradient, where metal-poor stars are found farther from the center than metal-rich stars, also present in UFDs, similar to what is observed in more massive dwarf galaxies (e.g., \citealp{Harbeck2001, Kirby2011, Fu2024})? \citet{Chiti2021} proposed the presence of a metallicity gradient in Tucana II, noting the detection of distant stars with $\rm [Fe/H]\approx -3.02$ at distances greater than $\gtrsim 9 \ r_{\rm h}$.
+Furthermore, \citet{Tarumi2021} demonstrated through simulations that a metallicity gradient in a galaxy with $M_{\rm vir}=2.5\times10^8\Msun$ may arise from mergers between dwarf galaxies with different metallicities.
+In their scenario, the metal-rich, central galaxy remains intact while the metal-poor, infalling galaxy is disrupted, spreading its stars into the outer regions and thereby producing the gradient.
+Also, induced star formation during and after the merger further enhances the gradient.

-On the other hand, not all simulated UFDs in our study show a significant metallicity gradient.
-Fig.~\ref{fig:metallicity_distance} illustrates the stellar metallicities as a function of 3D distances from the center of each UFD analog at $z=0$.
+On the other hand, not all simulated UFDs in our study show such a metallicity gradient.
+Fig.~\ref{fig:metallicity_distance} illustrates the stellar metallicities as a function of 2D elliptical radius from the center of each UFD analog at $z=0$.
 Stars are color-coded according to their progenitor halos to identify their origins.
-For instance, in the case of {\sc Halo1}, there are seven extended stars lying in $r \gtrsim 3 \ r_{\rm h}$, which have higher metallicities than those lying in $r < 3 \ r_{\rm h}$, resulting in no clear metallicity gradient between these two populations.
-Furthermore, as discussed in Section~\ref{sec:MDF}, low-metallicity stars with $\rm [Fe/H] < -4$, shown in {\sc Halo2}$-${\sc Halo5}, mainly result from external metal enrichment.
-These stars do not predominantly reside in the outer regions and constitute only a small portion of the total population, thus not producing the overall metallicity gradient.
+In the case of {\sc Halo1}, for example, there are seven extended stars lying in $r \gtrsim 3 \ r_{\rm h}$, which have higher metallicities than those lying in $r < 3 \ r_{\rm h}$, resulting in no clear metallicity gradient.
+Furthermore, as discussed in Section~\ref{sec:MDF}, low-metallicity stars with $\rm [Fe/H] < -4$ shown in {\sc Halo2}$-${\sc Halo5}, are primarily result of external metal enrichment.
+However, these stars are not predominantly located in the outer regions and make up only a small fraction of the total stellar population; thus, they do not significantly contribute to the overall metallicity gradient.